avestamh/Bankruptcy_prediction/README.md

 # Bankruptcy_prediction

 This repository is for predicting company bankruptcy using mock data.
+I only included the mock code and the real code is in my private github

 ## Implementation Details